Wildhoney/Maple.js/README.md

 #### Extending `React.Component`

 If you insist on extending the `React.Component` object directly &ndash; rather than `Maple.Component` &mdash; which is perfectly fine (we're not upset) &mdash; then you must handle the dispatcher yourself.
-For this we recommending [taking a look at `Maple.Component`](https://github.com/Wildhoney/Maple.js/blob/master/src/components/Dispatcher.js) and how that handles the `Dispatcher` &ndash; and in particular the `addEventListener` method.
+For this we recommend [taking a look at `Maple.Component`](https://github.com/Wildhoney/Maple.js/blob/master/src/components/Dispatcher.js) and how that handles the `Dispatcher` &ndash; in particular the `addEventListener` method.

 ### FOUC